< RETURN TO POLICIES

 Introduction

-In accordance with regulatory requirements set by the European Union’s Markets in Financial Instruments Directive II (known as “MiFID II”) and the rules, guidance, principles and codes in the Handbook of Rules and Guidance issued by the UK Financial Conduct Authority or any successor regulatory body or bodies (the “FCA”), City Asset Management is required to put in place an order execution policy and to take all sufficient steps to obtain the best possible result (or "Best Execution") when executing client orders on behalf of Retail and Professional Clients.
+Under the regulatory requirements set by the European Union’s Markets in Financial Instruments Directive II (‘MiFID II’) and the Handbook of the UK Financial Conduct Authority (the ‘FCA’), City Asset Management (‘CAM’) must put in place an order execution policy.
+We must take all sufficient steps to obtain the best possible result (or "Best Execution") when executing client orders on behalf of Retail and Professional Clients.

 Scope